krishnavikasreddy/catchMyNotes/README.md

 ## GOALS
-1.Work on any webpage without affecting its contents 2.Selection of TEXT and IMAGES
+1. Work on any webpage without affecting its contents
+2. Selection of TEXT and IMAGES
-3.Ability to edit and modify the information
+3. Ability to edit and modify the information
-4.Export the selected Information
+4. Export the selected Information

 ## How to Install
-1.Copy the Bookmarklet
+1. Copy the Bookmarklet
-2.Fire the Bookmarklet on a web page
+2. Fire the Bookmarklet on a web page
-3.Have fun
+3. Have fun